 The levels of machine intelligence can be measured by their ability to think.
 Machines can “think” contextually to complete a difficult task, e.g. AlphaGo’s responses to a Go Master’s moves.
 Or a machine can “understand” how to respond to our questions logically and swiftly (sometimes), e.g. Siri, Alexa, and Google Home.
 Or a machine can drive a car and react to different driving conditions.

 AI was able to make huge strides due to the massive amount of data that we’ve generated in the past several years.
-A fun fact: 2.5 quintillion bytes of data is created every day by 3.7 billion people on this planet.
+A fun fact: 2.5 quintillion bytes of data are created every day by 3.7 billion people on this planet.

 It turns out the data we generate every day is gold.
 We can use a large amount of data to help machines find human-behavior patterns and train them to think and behave in a certain way.